-Cards with a two-part card frame (one part of which is inset on the left) on a single card.
+Cards with a two-part card frame (one part of which is inset on the left) on a single card where the alternative characteristics include the Adventure spell type.
 See rule 715, "Adventurer Cards."

 Affinity

 A keyword ability that reduces how much mana you need to spend to cast a spell.
 See rule 702.41, "Affinity."